What to know about dizziness

 - Rest after eating

 - Avoid very hot places (e.g., hot tubs, hot showers or baths)

 - Make sure the home has proper lighting to avoid falls

 - Wear proper fitting footwear

 - Have mobility aids (walker, cane, etc.) nearby when standing up

-View the Dizziness Story Sheet to learn about what to do if your loved one is experiencing dizziness.
+View the Dizziness Story Sheet to learn about what to do someone is experiencing dizziness.